vfaergestad/vfaergestad.github.io/content/posts/minio-as-a-longhorn-backup-target-2024-10-24.md

 ### Access Minio

-If you have minio installed, you probably now how to access it, but hey, you may just have installed for this post, so:
+If you have minio installed, you probably know how to access it, but hey, you may just have installed it for this post, so:

 You can access minio through either the GUI or the CLI.
-For the cli, it can be handy to create an alias first: (I use `mcli`, but your command may be `mc`)
+For the CLI, it can be handy to create an alias first: (I use `mcli`, but your command may be `mc`)

 ```shell
 mcli alias set myminio/ http://MINIO-SERVER MYUSER MYPASSWORD